Swaroop-D/Ripple-button-and-Custom-scrollbar-library-development/README.md

 ##### Hi friend, this Github Repository now has been changed a testing/beta channel!
 New releases will be on a new repo!
-###### Important note for my followers and others of course, please feel free to contribute to this library...
+###### Important note for anyone visiting this repository, please feel free to contribute to this library...
 Our motto is to help people out with a lot of customization as per their needs regardin buttons!!😊

 # Rippllino • A full basket of highly creative buttons_beta-channel